senacor/Tutorials-Microservices/README.md

 3. Make sure that your databases are not publicly accessible.
 4. Remove the databases from the ECS task definition (by altering the docker-compose configuration and generating a new task definition).
 5. Configure the database connection for your services through the config server.
-6. Create an ECS cluster and service - make sure to configure them for the VPC you created.
+6. Create an ECS cluster and service and configure it to use the databases.

 ### Stage 12 - Load Balancing on amazon AWS